zoulou421/hangman-game/README.md

 [Documentation](https://docs.python.org/release/3.12.2/tutorial/index.html)

-## 🚀 About Me
+## 🚀 About Author
-I'm an Accross Plateforms Archictecturer, an Engineer and Trainer.
-I'm also passionnate with DevOPs and Cloud Services.
+Bonevy BEBY is an Accross Plateforms Archictecturer, an Engineer and Trainer.
+He's also passionnate with DevOPs and Cloud Services.

 ## 🛠 Skills